 20.6.1 This Code does not apply to the Olympic Sailing Competition, at which the International Olympic Committee charter applies.
-Any ISAF Class selected by ISAF to be an equipment at the next Olympic Sailing Competition shall be deemed to have prescribed to permit Advertising without limitation.
+Any ISAF Class selected by ISAF to be an equipment

 - 20.6.2 Upon the application to ISAF of the Organizing Authority of a Regional Games, this Code may be dis-applied to those games. - 20.6.3 For a Club Event or Invitational Event, the Organizing Authority may, with the prior approval of its National Authority, restrict Advertising to be displayed pursuant to Regulation 20.3.1.2.
-Where such an event includes a Class that has been selected to be an equipment for the next Olympic Sailing Competition, the limitations of Regulation 20.6.3 shall not apply to that Class, unless previously approved by the ISAF Executive Committee. - 20.6.4 Boats/Boards, which are not an ISAF Class or are listed at Regulation 20.6.4.2, participating in either in any event of such Class or in any of the events listed at Regulation 20.6.4.1 (or added thereto) shall not display any Advertising nor be required to display any Event Advertising without the prior written agreement of ISAF, either in respect of a specific event, series of events or for a specific Class:
+Where such an event includes a Class that has been selected to be an equipment for the next Olympic Sailing Competition, the limitations of Regulation 20.6.3 shall not apply to that Class, unless previously approved by the ISAF Executive Committee. - 20.6.4 Boats/Boards, which are not an ISAF Class or are listed at Regulation 20.6.4.2, participating in either in any event of such Class or in any of the events listed at Regulation 20.6.4.1 (or added thereto) shall not display any Advertising nor be required to display any Event Advertising without the prior written agreement of ISAF, either in respect of a specific event, series of events or for a specific Class: - 20.6.4.1 Events America's Cup Match and Challenger/Defender Series Global Ocean Races Professional Windsurfers Association Events (PWA) Trans-Oceanic Races Volvo Ocean Race World Match Racing Tour and all ISAF Events - 20.6.4.2 Classes International America's Cup Class Open 60 Monohull Class Open 60 Multihull Class Volvo 70' - 20.6.4.3 Any other event and/or Class of equal or similar status may be added to the above by the ISAF Executive Committee on its initiative.
+Any such addition shall be reported to the next Council meeting. - 20.6.5 In accordance with prior written consent from ISAF, at ISAF events and at the ISAF Sailing World Cup events, the bib, or its equivalent, provided to the competitors/boats in accordance to that Notice of Race shall be worn by the competitors as may be prescribed in the relevant sailing instructions

-20.6.4.1 Events

-America's Cup Match and Challenger/Defender Series Global Ocean Races Professional Windsurfers Association Events (PWA) Trans-Oceanic Races Volvo Ocean Race World Match Racing Tour and all ISAF Events

-20.6.4.2 Classes

-International America's Cup Class Open 60 Monohull Class Open 60 Multihull Class Volvo 70'

-20.6.4.3 Any other event and/or Class of equal or similar status may be added to the above by the ISAF Executive Committee on its initiative.
-Any such addition shall be reported to the next Council meeting.